 If you have an existing retirement plan and want to move those funds into a self-directed account, rest assured you will encounter the words “transfer” and “rollover.”
-Many people believe these terms are interchangeable, but they are actually very different.
+Many people believe IRA transfers and rollovers can be used interchangeably, but they are actually very different.
 Each has different tax treatments and rules that you need to know in order to decide which transaction best suits your needs.

 An IRA Transfer (trustee-to-trustee transfer) occurs between like accounts.
 For example, a Traditional IRA can “Transfer” to another Traditional IRA at a different custodian.
 A transfer is used when you have existing IRA funds at one custodian, but want to move them directly into a new IRA housed with another custodian.
 A transfer can be performed unlimited times and can be a cash transfer or an in kind transfer of an asset.

-Midland IRA is a self-directed retirement plan administrator serving clients across the nation.
-Our staff is experienced in handling transfers and rollovers and can help you navigate the process should you decide you want to take control of your retirement funds and start using self-directed plans.
+Midland Trust is a self-directed retirement plan administrator serving clients across the nation.
+Our staff is experienced in handling IRA transfers and rollovers and can help you navigate the process should you decide you want to take control of your retirement funds and start using self-directed plans.